-Frequently Asked Questions (F. A. Q) especially regarding foreign nationals.
+Frequently Asked Questions regarding foreign nationals.

 Can Foreigners Buy Property in Uganda?